Jay O’Neill,President & CEO

 Volunteering and giving back has been part of FSB’s corporate culture since our inception in 1890.
 I’m so proud to lead an organization that is committed to improving the quality of life in the communities in which we serve.
 Personally, my passion is improving the lives of children and mentoring.
 I am continually impressed by the FSB staff and their dedication to volunteering in the community.
 They impress me everyday with their willingness to give back and I applaud their efforts.

 I’m so proud to work for a company that encourages volunteerism.
-From the day I started working here over 12 years ago, management has always supported my volunteer efforts.
+From the day I started working here, management has always supported my volunteer efforts.
 I believe in impacting my community and my passion is helping our four-legged friends who do not have a voice.
 I serve as a board member for the Cocheco Valley Humane Society and have taken several trips to rescue abused and neglected dogs from other regions of the Country.

 Federal Savings Bank is an active member of the New Hampshire Seacoast community.
 Below are some links to sites that help keep us involved.